12 Must-Visit Waiheke Island Wineries & Vineyards For Wine Lovers

 Undoubtedly, the best time to visit Mudbrick Vineyard & Restaurant is in the evening.
 Pull up a seat with a glass of cabernet and watch a spectacular sunset unfold over the vineyard towards the harbour and Auckland city.

-Be sure to book your dinner reservation ahead as Mudbrick Vineyard & Restaurant is one of the most popular places to wine & dine on Waiheke Island.
+Be sure to book your dinner reservation in advance, as Mudbrick Vineyard & Restaurant is one of the most popular places to wine & dine on Waiheke Island.

 Man O’ War Vineyards